SebastianSimon/firefox-omni-tweaks/README.md

    You can also run the script with `sudo` instead.
 8. A backup of the internal application resources (`browser/omni.ja`) of your Firefox installation is created (in `/tmp`, by default).
 9. After a few moments, you should be able to launch Firefox normally.
-   If everything went well, you should now be able to launch a fixed Firefox with an improved URL bar selection behavior (and search bar, too)!
+   If everything went well, you should now be able to launch a Firefox with an improved user experience!
    Press <kbd>Enter</kbd> to exit.
 10. However, if Firefox won’t run properly, close Firefox, and restore the backup by typing <kbd>r</kbd> and <kbd>Enter</kbd>.
     The backup will be restored and the script will exit.